Astrobee (robot)

 NASA astronaut Anne McClain with Astrobee robot "Bumble" in the Kibo module of the International Space Station.

 Astrobee is a robotic system developed by the US space agency NASA to assist astronauts aboard the International Space Station (ISS).
 Astrobee consists of three 12.5-inch cube-shaped robots named Honey, Queen, and Bumble, along with software and a docking station for recharging.
 Astrobee was created to perform some routine tasks on the ISS, allowing astronauts to focus on tasks which require human activities.

 Overview

 Astrobee can operate either autonomously or under remote control by astronauts, flight controllers, or ground researchers.
 The robots are equipped with cameras and sensors to navigate the microgravity environment and perform tasks such as inventory management, experiment documentation, and cargo movement.
 The robots utilize an electric fan to push air through 12 nozzles, enabling free flight within the space station.

-Astrobee was designed to improve upon the design of the Synchornized Position Hold, Engage, Reorient, Experimental Satellites (SPHERES) which were already aboard the ISS.
+Astrobee was designed to improve upon the design of the Synchronized Position Hold, Engage, Reorient, Experimental Satellites (SPHERES) which were already aboard the ISS.

-Each robot is a 12.5-inch cube with a perching arm that allows it to grasp handrails for energy conservation, to manipulate items, and assist astronauts.
+Each robot is a equipped with a perching arm that allows it to grasp handrails for energy conservation, to manipulate items, and assist astronauts.